davidmerrick/tensorflow-mnist/README.md

 MNIST is the "Hello World" of machine learning.
-I'm solving it to get my feet wet with TensorFlow.
+I'm working with it to get my feet wet with TensorFlow.
 Mostly following this tutorial: https://www.tensorflow.org/get_started/mnist/beginners.